Jodu555/Hosting-System/README.md

     maybe with a static iteration time
 * Clarify the UUID's with there syntax like KVM-GS# where KVM stands for the type GS for generated services and the # is for the generation

+## Route Ideas
+* /packages : Shows all the available Packages

 ## VM Creation Steps
 * [ ] Clone VM to x ID